 -jokes that start with “You might be a redneck if-“

-Normally at the workplace, being loud, obnoxious, and offensive are frowned upon.
+Normally at the workplace, being loud, obnoxious, and offensive is frowned upon.
 However, in the call center these mannerisms are a positive boon!
-If you are in a sales job at your call center, be sure to scream into people's ears "I'M IN 'DA HAAOOUUUCCEEE!!!" when you get a sale.
+If you are in a sales job at your call center, be sure to scream into people’s ears “I’M IN ‘DA HAAOOUUUCCEEE!!!” when you get a sale.
 It helps not just you, it helps everyone.
 If you not selling in your job and you are providing tech support instead, try this.
 Close your eyes and imagine that you are angry at a retarded, deaf person.
 Now, open your eyes and begin troubleshooting with the customer, imagining them as that retarded person.
 This will surely allow you to blend in with the rest of your employees in the correct way.

 When not speaking to your valued customers as if they are deaf retards, try your best to use a monotone voice, not unlike a zombie.
 Also, having a limited understanding of the english language will help you give the customer a sense of calmness and peace.
 This especially helps when you are talking to a customer that’s upset.
 The bored tone of your voice will set the customer at ease and will portray you as a skilled and confident worker.

 Your sexual orientation is normally no one’s business but your own, but in the call center, talking about your sexual preference is the business itself!
 If your have “gay pride”, talk constantly about your pride and how great it is to be gay and share stories with other proud people about the adventures of being gay.
 And, always remember, do this while talking with your “outside voice”.
 This goes for heterosexual girls who are sluts as well, by the way.
 People will respect you all the more!